 - Resistance to fire

-- Resistance to rot, mold, mildew, and insects
+- Resistance to rot, mold, mildew, insects and birds

 - Color choices, especially if you have a very specific custom color in mind